When most people think about getting an STI, do they think about getting it twice? Probably not. But it’s possible.

 Lastly, the type of HPV strain plays a role in reinfection.
 Some strains are more likely to cause persistent infections, while others may be cleared by the immune system more readily.
 High-risk HPV types, which are associated with cancers, can be particularly concerning if they persist or if reinfection occurs.

-However, certain high-risk types of HPV can lead to more serious health conditions, such as cervical cancer in women and other cancers in both men and women.
+However, certain high-risk types of HPV may lead to more serious health conditions, such as cervical cancer in women and other cancers in both men and women.

 One of the most effective methods of prevention is getting an HPV vaccine.